Yandex Cloud

 1. Connect to the Managed Service for MySQL® source cluster.

-2. Run the following requests:
+2. Run the following queries:

 DELETE FROM x_tab WHERE id = 41;